Fiona-600/Machine-Learning-and-Statistics-Project/README.md

 1. An overview of the scikit-learn and scipy.stats packages
 2. Demonstrations of three scikit-learn algorithms
 3. Demonstration of a hypothesis test using ANOVA
-4. Related visualisation and plots
+4. Related visualisations and plots

 **Research & Assumptions**